Categories

 Is my ankle sprain serious?

 Although no bones have been broken, you must take your ankle sprain seriously.
-It can cause significant problems.
+Running after ankle sprain cannot be rushed, or it really can cause significant problems.
 Good rehabilitation of your ankle injury is important if you want to return to full strength running after ankle sprain setback.

 How to treat your own ankle injury